stackrox/stackrox/ui/apps/platform/README.md

 Given a feature flag environment variable `"ROX_WHATEVER"` in pkg/features/list.go:

-1. Delete `'ROX_NEW_POLICY_CATEGORIES'` from string enumeration type `FeatureFlagEnvVar` in ui/apps/platform/src/types/featureFlag.ts
+1. Delete `'ROX_WHATEVER'` from string enumeration type `FeatureFlagEnvVar` in ui/apps/platform/src/types/featureFlag.ts

 2. Do any of the following: